revinate/sendgrid-java/README.md

 ## License

-Licensed under the MIT License.
+This library is under the MIT License.